-A young boy who has a severe phobia of everything and lives a life based on the statistics of accident occurences.
+A young boy who has a severe phobia of everything and lives a life based on the statistics of accident occurrences.
 Sent out to the hardware store by his concerned father, Richard gets caught in a storm and takes shelter in a library.
-Knocking himself out by slipping on a wet floor, Richard becomes an animated character and ventures on a journey through the library's fiction section to find the exit.
+Knocking himself out by slipping on a wet floor, he becomes an animated character and ventures on a journey through the library's fiction section to find the exit.

 - Everything Trying to Kill You: He believes everything is trying to hurt him in some shape or form.
 This becomes quite real in the animated world.

-- Genre Blindness: He apparently has read little to no literature in his life.
+- Genre Blindness: He apparently has read little-to-no literature in his life.

 - Knight in Shining Armor: To battle the dragon.

 The titular character and guardian of literature and reading.
 He sends Richard on his journey to find the exit, hoping he will overcome his fears.
-Possibly related to or is Mr. Dewey.
+Possibly related to, or is, Mr. Dewey.